CoffeeCraft/CoffeeCraft.us/_members/arcaidius.md

 ---

 ## <i class="fas fa-mug-hot"></i> Coffee
-Arcaidius is known to have coffee in his cup of whipped cream, the coffee well levened with cream and a couple sugars.
+Arcaidius is known to have coffee in his cup of whipped cream, the coffee well leavened with cream and a couple sugars.

 ![Coffee, keep the whipped cream coming.](/assets/img/Arcaidius-CoffeeCrafting.png)